ernst-schwaiger/CyberSecurity/Fuzzing/Protocol.md

 `doFuzz()` does the actual fuzzing by running `handle_client()` (and `purge_list()` to avoid leaking memory). `make` now additionally builds `fuzz_potato`, which can be called directly.

-LibFuzzer stops at the first occurrence of an error, the first ones it correctly detects are the leaking calls to `str2md5()`, which must be fixed before the buffer overflow vulnerabilities can be detected:
+LibFuzzer stops immediately if it detects an error.
+That error needs to be fixed and the fuzzer re-run until no additional crashes are detected for a longer period of time.
+The first problem LibFuzzer detected on the test system  are the leaking calls to `str2md5()`.
+They are fixed by patching the respective functions:

 ```c
 void